-Relax, rejuvenate and explore with Andrew’s popular Yoga weekend in Glastonbury, book quickly as spaces are limited.
+Relax, rejuvenate and explore with Andrew’s popular Yoga weekend in Glastonbury.

 Glastonbury, King Arthur’s ancient isle of Avalon, has been a centre of pilgrimage for a wide range of people of different faiths and spirituality since ancient times.

 Glastonbury Tor rises dramatically from the mystical landscape of the Somerset levels.
 Nestled just beneath the Tor, and within easy walking distance from the town is Shekinah Yoga Retreat ,the special location for our weekend retreat.
 The retreat offers the perfect opportunity to wind down, relax and practice yoga in a spiritual surrounding.
 The retreat offers Bhakti yoga sessions like Friday evening Kirtan chanting and early morning fire ceremonies, which are optional and free for you to join.

 About Andrew Wrenn: